Romanian revolution: Ceaușescu's speech

 After a short introduction from Barbu Petrescu, the mayor of Bucharest and organiser of the rally, Ceaușescu began to speak from the balcony of the Central Committee building, greeting the crowd and thanking the organisers of the rally and the residents of Bucharest.
 Just over a minute into the speech, a high-pitched scream was heard in the distance.
 Within seconds, this developed into widespread shouting and screaming, as Ceaușescu looked on while speaking.
 A few seconds later, he ceased speaking completely, raised his right hand and stared silently at the unfolding chaos.
 The TV image then shook noticeably and video interference appeared on screen.
 At that point, Florian Rat, Ceaușescu's bodyguard, appeared and advised Ceaușescu to go inside the building.
 Censors then cut the live TV feed, but it was too late.
 The disturbance had already been broadcast, and viewers realised that something highly unusual was occurring.

 Contrary to many reports, Ceaușescu was not at this point hustled inside the building.
 Instead, undeterred, he and his wife, Elena, along with other officials, spent almost three minutes trying to understand what was happening and haranguing the confused crowd, some of whom appeared to be trying to leave the area, while others moved towards the Central Committee building.
 Elena wondered aloud whether there was an earthquake in progress.
 Ceaușescu repeatedly tapped the microphone, trying to call the attention of the crowd.
 After the tumult died down to some extent, live TV service resumed as Ceaușescu announced that a decision had been taken that morning to raise several allowances, including the minimum wage, from 2,000 to 2,200 lei per month (an increase of 13 U.S. dollars at the time), and the old age pension from 800 to 900 lei per month.
-Ceaușescu continued his speech, addressing the events of Timisoara and blaming them on imperialist circles and intelligence services that wished to destroy the integrity and sovereignty of Romania and halt the construction of socialism.
+Ceaușescu continued his speech, addressing the events of Timișoara and blaming them on imperialist circles and intelligence services that wished to destroy the integrity and sovereignty of Romania and halt the construction of socialism.
 He continued in this nationalist and Marxist–Leninist vein, referencing his speech of 21 August 1968, where he had asserted Romania's independence within the Warsaw Pact at the time of the invasion of Czechoslovakia, and promising to continue to defend socialist Romania as before.
 In all, following the interruption, the speech and the associated exhortations continued for over 13 minutes, and ended with Ceaușescu waving to the crowd.

 Protesters in Cluj-Napoca on the morning of 21 December.
 This photo was taken by Răzvan Rotta after army forces opened fire.

 The protest demonstration soon erupted into a riot; the crowd took to the streets, placing the capital, like Timișoara, in turmoil.
 Members of the crowd spontaneously began shouting anti-Ceaușescu slogans, which spread and became chants: "Jos dictatorul!" ("Down with the dictator"), "Moarte criminalului!" ("Death to the criminal"), "Noi suntem poporul, jos cu dictatorul!" ("We are the people, down with the dictator"), "Ceaușescu cine ești?/Criminal din Scornicești" ("Ceaușescu, who are you?
 A criminal from Scornicești").